hummingbot/hummingbot/documentation/docs/faq/troubleshooting.md

 **macOS**

-Launch the Terminal using either two ways:
+Launch the Terminal using either of two ways:

 1. Open Terminal from the Launchpad
 1. Press **⌘ + Space** to open Spotlight Search and enter "Terminal"